FredHappyface/.github/CONTRIBUTING.md

 ## Did you fix whitespace, format code, or make a purely cosmetic patch?
-Changes that are cosmetic in nature and do not add anything substantial to the readability, stability, functionality, or testability of a project are likely not to be accepted
+Changes that are cosmetic in nature and do not add anything substantial to the readability, stability, functionality, or testability of a project are likely not to be accepted.

 ## Do you intend to add a new feature or change an existing one?
 - Open an issue on GitHub or go ahead and submit a pull request.

 ## Do you have questions about the source code?
 - Feel free to open an issue.
-Please note that they are mainly intended for bugs and fixes, and these will be prioritised
+Please note that they are mainly intended for bugs and fixes, and these will be prioritized.

 Thank you! :heart: :heart: :heart: